 Avebury’s northern circle, or egg, which Stukeley called a lunar temple, is likely based on a pair of eight-times 3:4:5 Pythagorean triangles.
 The egg is aligned on the equinox and points at where the sloping northern end of Cherhill Hill comes down to ground.

 The northernmost Cove-stone fell in 1713 and was broken up and used for dwellings and walls etc. This left the two cove-stones you can see today.
-The 'Back-stone' of the Cove in the middle of the picture has its best and flattest face aimed about 45-degrees east of north and therefore midway between the northernmost risings of the sun and moon.
-Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it gets lit in a blaze of light by the risen sun.
-Acting like a mirror, the Backstone was designed to either gather up the light from the sun and moon, or to reflect it.
+The 'Backstone' of the Cove (Stone II) in the middle of the picture has its best and flattest face aimed about 45-degrees east of north and therefore midway between the northernmost risings of the sun and moon.
+Its best face is on the opposite side to that seen above and is a must-see event on summer solstice morning when it becomes a blaze of light, lit by the risen sun.
+Stone II was designed to either gather up the light from the sun and moon, or to reflect it.
 Perhaps it was meant to do both.
 Either way, placed in the middle of a stone egg, it was hoped the Cove would fertilise it.